-Pellets made from wood are used by some pygmy hedgehog owners for bedding.
+Pellets made from wood are used by some hedgehog owners for bedding.
 I’m not a big fan of this type of bedding either, as it has a lot of similarity in the issues experienced with paper pellet based bedding.

-Including issues such as the type of wood used to make the pellets, as it could be toxic (Cedarwood especially), contain chemicals and oils, detrimental to a pygmy hedgehogs health.
+Including issues such as the type of wood used to make the pellets, as it could be toxic (Cedarwood especially), contain chemicals and oils, detrimental to a hedgehogs health.

 Cat Litter pellet bedding

-Cat Litter pellets are used by some pygmy hedgehog owners for bedding.
+Cat Litter pellets are used by some hedgehog owners for bedding.
 These pellets are made from paper or wood predominantly.
 I’m not a big fan of this type of bedding either, as these pellets are designed to minimise odour from cats poop and as such may contain chemicals to do this.
-Such chemicals can be dangerous to pygmy hedgehogs.
+Such chemicals can be dangerous to hedgehogs.